 - Changes in mood and personality and increased anxiety

-Alzheimer's disease spreads to more areas of brain.
-Family and friends feel the change in your thinking and behavior.
+Alzheimer's disease spreads to more areas of the brain.
+Family and friends feel the change in your thinking and behaviour.

 - Problems in recognizing friends and family members